kalai99github/Login-form/README.md

-This is basic frontend website using html, css, jquery and bootstrap.
+This is basic frontend website using html, css, jquery and bootstrap with some animations.